Risk Factors Dashboard

 Many of these factors will be outside of our control and any one of them could result in increased costs, decreases in the amount of expected benefits and diversion of management’s time and energy, which could adversely affect our business, financial condition and results of operations and result in us becoming subject to litigation.
 In addition, even if the acquisition were to be integrated successfully, the anticipated benefits of the acquisition may not be realized within the anticipated time frame, or at all.
 We may not be able to maintain the results of operations or operating efficiency that we and the acquired business have achieved or might achieve separately.
 Further, additional unanticipated costs may be incurred in the integration process as a result of risks currently unknown to us.
 All these factors could cause reductions in our earnings per share, decrease or delay any accretive or other beneficial effect of the acquisition and negatively impact the price of our common stock.

-Beam has limited experience operating internationally and engaging in international business involves a number of difficulties and risks, including:
+Beam Global has limited experience operating internationally and, though we have retained the majority of the local management, former owners and teams who are familiar with operating in their respective regions, engaging in international business involves a number of difficulties and risks, including:

-In the event that Beam dedicates significant resources to its international operations and is unable to manage these risks effectively, Beam’s business, operating results and financial condition may be adversely affected.
+In the event that Beam Global dedicates significant resources to its international operations and is unable to manage these risks effectively, Beam Global’s business, operating results and financial condition may be adversely affected.

 We are subject to foreign currency exchange rate and other related risks.
-With the acquisitions in Serbia, we are subject to foreign currency exchange rate risk to the extent that our costs are denominated in currencies other than those in which we earn revenues.
-In addition, since our financial statements are denominated in U.S. dollars, changes in foreign currency exchange rates, especially the Euro and the Serbian Dinar, between the U.S. dollar and other currencies will impact our results of operations, financial condition, and cash flows.
+With the acquisitions in Serbia and our recent growth into the Middle East, we are subject to foreign currency exchange rate risk to the extent that our costs are denominated in currencies other than those in which we earn revenues.
+In addition, since our financial statements are denominated in U.S. dollars, changes in foreign currency exchange rates, especially the Euro, the Serbian Dinar and the UAE Dirham, between the U.S. dollar and other currencies will impact our results of operations, financial condition, and cash flows.
 We also face risks arising from the imposition of foreign exchange controls and currency devaluations.
 Foreign exchange controls may limit our ability to convert foreign currencies into U.S. dollars or to remit dividends and other payments by our foreign subsidiaries or businesses located in or conducted within a country imposing control.
 Currency devaluations result in a diminished value of funds denominated in the currency of the country instituting the devaluation.

 We face intense competition, and many of our competitors have substantially greater resources than we do.
 Some companies are beginning to offer similar products that provide a similar infrastructure product that we do, utilizing solar energy to power EV charging in a transportable product, but currently they do not provide all of the features and advantages that we offer, and which are patent protected.
 However, we compete with traditional grid-tied charging stations.
 Our challenge is to market our products to ensure that potential customers in this industry are aware of our product offering.
-Our challenge is to market our products in the industry to ensure that potential customers in this industry are aware of our product offering.
 Competition in the solar renewable energy and EV charging industries is intense, and competition is fragmented among a wide variety of entities.
 We operate in a highly competitive environment that is characterized by price fluctuations and rapid technological change.
 Our competitors often have greater market recognition and substantially greater resources than we do.
 Competition in our market may intensify in the future.
 Competitors may develop products that may ultimately have costs similar to, or lower than, our projected costs.
-Competitors may develop products based on new solar power technologies that may ultimately have costs similar to, or lower than, our projected costs.
 If we fail to compete successfully, our business will suffer and we may lose or be unable to gain market share and our business and results of operations would be adversely affected.
-If we fail to compete successfully, our business would suffer and we may lose or be unable to gain market share and our business and results of operations would be adversely affected.

 The renewably energized EV charging industry is an emerging market that is constantly evolving and may not develop to the size or at the rate we expect.
 Solar and wind powered EV charging, is an emerging and constantly evolving market.
 We believe the industry may take several years to fully develop and mature, and we cannot be certain that the market will grow at the rate we expect.
-We believe the industry will take several years to fully develop and mature, and we cannot be certain that the market will grow at the rate we expect.
 Any future growth of EV charging, and the success of our products depend on many factors beyond our control.
 These factors include without limitation recognition and acceptance of EVs and EV charging products by customers and users, the pricing of alternative sources of energy, a favorable regulatory environment, the continuation of expected tax benefits and other incentives and our ability to provide our product offerings cost-effectively.
 If the markets for EV charging do not develop at the rate we expect, our business may be adversely affected.

 Existing regulations and policies and changes to these policies may present technical, regulatory, and economic barriers to the purchase and use of solar power products, which may significantly reduce demand for our products and services.
-The market for electric generation products is heavily influenced by federal, state and local government laws, regulations and policies concerning the electric utility industry in the United States and abroad, as well as policies adopted by electric utilities.
+The market for electric generation products is heavily influenced by federal, state and local government laws, regulations and policies concerning the electric utility industry in the U.S. and abroad.
 Changes that make solar power less competitive with other power sources could result in a significant reduction in the demand for our products.
 The market for electric generation equipment is also influenced by trade and local content laws, regulations and policies that can discourage growth and competition in the solar industry and create economic barriers to the purchase of solar power products, thus reducing demand for our products.
 Any new regulations or policies pertaining to our products may result in significant additional expenses to us, which could cause a significant reduction in demand for our solar power products.

 In high demand locations, the use of our products could exhaust its electricity supply on particular days, even with our storage batteries.
 Our solar products create and store electricity during daylight hours.
 While this process has generally been effective to meet daily EV charging and energy storage demand, it is possible that heavy charging could cause a power draw exceeding the onboard electricity generation and storage capacity.
 In such instances, except for our grid-connected products, the EV charger would have to recharge through solar energy replenishment or other direct outside charge before EV charging could resume.